501stEcho/Raytracer/README.md

 # arcade

-This project is a C++ program whose goal was to be able to play retro games like Pac Man, or Snake while being able to dynamically switch graphic library during a game.
+This project is a C++ program whose goal was to be able to simulate the impact of light on primitives like sphere, cones, cylinders or planes.
+The lighting was made using the phong model.
-The Program currently supports 4 games : Snake, Nibbler, Pac-Man and Solar Fox, and 4 graphic libraries : SDL2, SFML and Ncurses
+The scene is made with a configuration file that specifies the rotation, position and color of each primitive.
+There is no implementation yet of multithreading so the program might be slow.
+Expect at least 40 seconds of loading

 ## Installation